Prafulla-98/SWE-645-Docker/README.md

 To build docker image: `docker build -t [image name] .`

+(In order to get the docker image created for our project, please run the following command: `docker pull prafulladevi/swe645-project2:latest`)

 To run the docker image as a container: `docker run -it --rm -p 8888:8080 [container name]`

 To check if docker image is running: `docker ps -a`